dotnet/csharplang/spec/expressions.md

 *new* array-type array-initializer\
 *new* rank-specifier array-initializer

-An array creation expression of the first form allocates an array instance of the type that results from deleting each of the individual expressions from the expression list. \[*Example*: The array creation expression new int\[10,20\] produces an array instance of type int\[,\], and the array creation expression new int\[10\]\[,\] produces an array instance of type int\[\]\[,\]. *end example*\] Each expression in the expression list shall be of type int, uint, long, or ulong, or implicitly convertible to one or more of these types.
+An array creation expression of the first form allocates an array instance of the type that results from deleting each of the individual expressions from the expression list.
+The array creation expression new int\[10,20\] produces an array instance of type int\[,\], and the array creation expression new int\[10\]\[,\] produces an array instance of type int\[\]\[,\].
+Each expression in the expression list shall be of type int, uint, long, or ulong, or implicitly convertible to one or more of these types.
 The value of each expression determines the length of the corresponding dimension in the newly allocated array instance.
 Since the length of an array dimension shall be nonnegative, it is a compile-time error to have a constant expression with a negative value, in the expression list.

 Except in an unsafe context (§23.2), the layout of arrays is unspecified.